ElsevierSoftwareX/SOFTX-D-21-00142/README.md

 # About MicroVIP
+>>>
+MicroVIP, Microscopy image simulation and analysis tool \
+Copyright (C) 2021  Ali Ahmad, Guillaume Vanel, \
+CREATIS, Universite Lyon 1, Insa de Lyon, Lyon, France.

+MicroVIP is free software: you can redistribute it and/or modify \
+it under the terms of the GNU General Public License as published by \
+the Free Software Foundation, either version 3 of the License, or \
+any later version.

+This program is distributed in the hope that it will be useful, \
+but WITHOUT ANY WARRANTY; without even the implied warranty of \
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the \
+GNU General Public License for more details. \

+ou should have received a copy of the GNU General Public License \
+along with this program.
+If not, see <https://www.gnu.org/licenses/>.
+>>>

 MicroVIP is part of European project [PROCHIP](https://pro-chip.eu/), you can find more information about it and this project at https://www.creatis.insa-lyon.fr/site7/en/PROCHIP.
 It consists in a MATLAB